RubeshChandar/kanbloom/README.md

-# 🌿 Kanbloom
+# 🌿 Kanbloom v1.2.3

 **Kanbloom** is a modern, fullstack Kanban board app inspired by Trello, built with **React + Redux Toolkit** on the frontend and **Django + Django REST Framework** on the backend.
-It helps individuals and teams manage tasks, collaborate, and visualize progress using a clean and responsive UI.
-The project uses Docker with persistent volumes and PostgreSQL for database persistence.
+Now at version **1.2.3**, Kanbloom delivers a stable, production-ready foundation for collaborative task management, with scalable architecture and responsive UI.

 ---